-You will need marseille soap or olive soap, a spray bottle, squeegee and soft cloths.
+You will need Marseille Soap, a spray bottle or bucket and cloth, squeegee and soft cloths.

 Using the soap solution described below, spray onto the surface and rub in with a soft cloth.
 When dry, buff with a dry soft cloth.